JekxDevil/university-notes/README.md

 Programming Fundamentals 1 has now it's own repository.

 Computer Architecure assignments are in my google drive, they need to be corrected and uploaded.

+In PF2, needs to add a link to the project about risk-kellogs